flipcoder/rampage/README.md

 **Always back up your data before using a program like this.**

-Atlhough not all actions are implmented, below is the intended usage:
+Although not all actions are implmented, below is the intended usage:

 ###Load a folder into RAM
 ```